alouwyck/PhD/README.md

 * Chapter 11 addresses the water budget myth and delves into the distinction between linear and nonlinear models: [Notebook Chapter 11](https://github.com/alouwyck/PhD/blob/main/chapter11_water_budget_myth.ipynb)
 * Chapter 12 is a practical study in which a drainage system is optimized: [Notebook Chapter 12](https://github.com/alouwyck/PhD/blob/main/chapter12_linear_programming.ipynb)
 * Chapter 13 concludes and summarizes the thesis and has no code implemented.

+Copyright: © 2023
+The author and the supervisors give the authorization to consult and to copy parts of this work for personal use only.
+Every other use is subject to the copyright laws and the source should be specified when using the results and the data from the thesis.
+Permission to reproduce any material contained in this work should be obtained from the author.